 In 1926, a fierce storm created a flood that washed away the fencing surrounding the Zoo’s sea lion pools.
 Within minutes, 26 sea lions had been swept away from their Zoo home and onto the streets of downtown San Diego!
 They were retrieved from the police station, newspaper offices, front porches, and various shops.

-Today, the Zoo has four sea lion ambassadors who show off their natural talents to the amazement of our guests: Jake and Cabo were born at the Zoo, Riley was found stranded on the beach and rescued at two days of age, and Baja was born at Six Flags Discovery Kingdom.
-They are featured in our current show, Camp Critters, in the 3,000-seat Wegeforth Bowl.
-One-year-old males Ranger and Maverick have started their basic training.
-Both were stranded on a beach in San Francisco as pups and arrived here in 2013.
-Cabo is teaching them how to be sea lions, which is very important in their development as they mature.
-Their "acting" lessons will continue until they are ready for some on-stage experience.
-We are confident they will be stars one day!
+Today, the Zoo has five sea lion ambassadors who periodically show off their natural talents to the amazement of our guests: Jake was born at the Zoo, Riley was found stranded on the beach and rescued at two days of age, and Baja was born at Six Flags Discovery Kingdom.
+Three-year-old males Ranger and Maverick were stranded on a beach in San Francisco as pups and came here in 2013.
+When they arrived, one of our sea lions taught them how to be sea lions, which is very important in their development as they mature.
+Currently, the sea lions make limited, unscheduled appearances at the 3,000-seat Wegeforth Bowl.

 Until recently, sea lions were hunted for their meat, skin, and oil.
 Some people even used sea lion whiskers for pipe cleaners!
 Many sea lion populations were wiped out as a result.
 Steller’s sea lions are endangered, possibly due to the effects of commercial fisheries on their prey species.
 They were also accidentally killed when caught in commercial fishing nets and were shot on purpose by fishermen who believed the sea lions damage their nets.
 Protective zones and other measures around known Steller’s sea lion rookeries have been implemented.
 Other sea lion species are experiencing declines as well, for many of the same reasons.
 Today, all sea lion species are under the protection of the Marine Mammal Protection Act.